rkrambovitis/thergioni/README.md

 ## Performance ##
 Due to the fact that only the top level "types" are checked on every iteration, and dependancies are _only_ checked when errors are detected, it is not very server hungry.
 Having said that, my test environment is not very large, so any feedback on this would be welcome.

+## Check definitions ##
+It is really easy to create your own check.
+Any script.
+Exit code 0 is success.
+1 is fail.
+(No extra warning).
+So yes, you can use your existing nagios definitions, checks, plugins, or just roll your own.

+## Security ##
+Thergioni does not need elevated privileges, however it does just execute scripts.
+So it's as secure as you make it.
+There is no listening port however, which should limit dangerous exploit capabilities.

+## Output ##
+Apart from the obvious notification scripts, Thergioni also outputs
+* a "web log", which lists last failed checks
+* a "web config", which lists current loaded config
+* a "web status", which basically states if any checks are currently failing
+* a normal log file, for normal logging reasons.

+## Name... wtf ? ##
+Yeah, So Thergioni is a made up name, of my commando toon in swtor (tofn server).
+Feel free to ping me in game :)